We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 1: Find a Good Location for the Vent Kit

 The first thing you should do is take a look at your dryer and find a good location for the vent kit itself.
-Remember that the kid is going to work well if it is placed on a vertical wall.
+The kit is going to work best if it is placed on a vertical wall.
 It also needs to be as close as possible to your dryer.

 Then, you need to make sure you think about where the exhaust is going to go.
 Remember that you do not want the exhaust to leak into an attic, a ridge vent, a crawl space, or a soffit.
 Otherwise, this is going to lead to significant issues.

 When you are looking at your dryer to figure out where you want to hook up the vent kit, remember that you want to place the connection at the rear of the dryer.
-You want to use metal fittings that keep the vent kit to two 90 degree turns at most.
+You want to use metal fittings that keep the vent kit to two 90 degree turns at most, which is a last resort.
+We want to keep kinks and turns to a minimum.
 All of this will help you place your vent kit in the best position possible to be successful.

 Step 2: Mount the Vent Kit Itself